 Big Thunder Mountain is definitely the most “rootinest, tootinest ride” found in all of Walt Disney World.
 The attraction lives in Frontierland at the Magic Kingdom.
-During the ride you take off in a train on the Big Thunder Mountain Railroad through the mine with many amazing thrills and surprises along the way.
+During the ride, you take off in a train on the Big Thunder Mountain Railroad through the mine with many incredible thrills and surprises along the way.
 The ride also holds various hidden secrets and extras that you may not have noticed, even if you have ridden the ride several times.
 Here are 10 facts and secrets you may not know about Big Thunder Mountain:

 10 – Big Thunder Mountain isn’t actually just made of rock.

 It might look like a huge rock mountain, but there is so much more than makes up the structure and foundation for the “rock” mountain.
-Big Thunder Mountain was actually created with 6,500 tons of steel, 90,000 gallons of water, 4,675 tons of the mud that was created to coat the structure and 4,000 gallons of paint that gives it the brownish, orange color that we see today with perfect details in the painting job.
+Big Thunder Mountain was actually created with 6,500 tons of steel, 90,000 gallons of water, 4,675 tons of the mud that was created to coat the structure, and 4,000 gallons of paint that gives it the brownish, orange color that we see today with perfect details in the painting job.

 9 – Nod to past Disneyland attractions that are no more.

 There actually used to be another attraction where Big Thunder Mountain is at Disneyland.
 The Rainbow Caverns Mine Train opened in 1956 at Disneyland.
 The ride changed in 1960 to be the Mine Train through Nature’s Wonderland.
 This closed in 1979 to make the space for Big Thunder Mountain.
-The rainbow colored caverns at the start of the attraction are a nod to the Rainbow Caverns Mine Train, and these same caverns are featured in the Magic Kingdom’s version of the ride.
-There is also another nod in the queue for the attraction where you see a picture of the mine and it names the cave as “Rainbow Caverns”.
+The rainbow-colored caverns at the start of the attraction are a nod to the Rainbow Caverns Mine Train, and these same caverns are featured in the Magic Kingdom’s version of the ride.
+There is also another nod in the queue for the attraction where you see a picture of the mine, and it names the cave as “Rainbow Caverns.”
 You will also notice a mine shaft #71.
 This is the same year that the Magic Kingdom opened, 1971.

 8 – Barnabas T. Bullion or Tony Baxter?

 During the ride queue, you will see the portrait of Barnabas T. Bullion.
 He is noted as the founder and president of the Big Thunder Mining Company.
-The image in the portrait is actually an image depicted after Tony Baxter, who was one of the main Imagineers that is responsible for the creation of this amazing attraction.
-We love this amazing nod to Tony Baxter, and so glad that helped ensure that we have this amazing attraction to enjoy for year after year.
+The image in the portrait is actually an image depicted after Tony Baxter, who was one of the main Imagineers that is responsible for the creation of this fantastic attraction.
+We love this great nod to Tony Baxter, and so glad that helped ensure that we have this amazing attraction to enjoy for year after year.

 7 – You can trigger explosives on the mountain.